vinix38/KSP-BonVoyage/README.md

 Automagic Industries brings you a new autopilot, which reduces driving accidents by 100%.

 # Changelog
+## 0.5.1
+### Changes
+- Suport of servo rotors from the Breaking Ground DLC for ship controller

 ## 0.5.0 - Come all you young sailormen, listen to me
 ### Changes
 - We are ready to extend our operations to the water